wp-plugins/bulletproof-security/readme.txt

 = How does the BulletProof Security Plugin work? =

-The BulletProof Security Plugin is a secure radio button form that allows you to add (activate) .htaccess files to your website without having to use FTP.
-BulletProof Security htaccess protection is one click website security.
-BPS has built-in Backup and Restore, a File Editor, a File Uploader and a File Downloader to make managing the BPS files and your website security fast and simple.
+The BulletProof Security Plugin is a secure radio button form that allows you to add (activate) .htaccess files to your website without having to use FTP or your web host control panel.
+BulletProof Security .htaccess protection is a fast one click website security solution.
+BPS has built-in Backup and Restore, a File Editor, a File Uploader and a File Downloader to make managing the BPS master .htaccess files and your website security fast and simple.

 = Are there any known conflicts with other WordPress Plugins or Themes? =

 Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for new fixes that are not yet included in the most current version of BPS.
+Typically a simple .htaccess skip rule is all that is required to fix any plugin issues.

 = Is BulletProof Security automatically setup already? =

-Yes and No. You must be using WordPress Permalinks for BPS to work correctly.
+Yes and No. You must be using WordPress Permalinks for BPS to work correctly (every WordPress site should be anyway).
+If you are not using Permalinks then you will get a warning message the Permalinks need to be enabled when you access the BulletProof Security Options page.
+BulletProof Security includes AutoMagic .htaccess file creation so that only one click is required to automatically create your .htaccess security files.
+BulletProof Security also offers full manual control of editing the .htaccess files using the built-in File Editor.
+BulletProof Security is designed with everyone in mind: regular folks, Designers, Developers and
- BulletProof Security is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
-If you have WordPress installed in a subfolder then updating your WordPress Permalinks will automatically generate and write the correct .htaccess code to your current active root .htaccess file or generate a new .htaccess file if one does not already exist yet.
-This .htaccess code can then just be copied and pasted from one file to another within the WordPress Dashboard using the BPS built-in File Editor.
+Coders.
+BulletProof Security is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder so there is no need to use the AutoMagic .htaccess file create buttons.
+BulletProof Security will automatically create the correct .htaccess files for your website so if you're not sure what you have then use the AutoMagic create buttons.
+If your WordPress installation was in a subfolder then clicking the AutoMagic .htaccess file create buttons is essential or if you prefer to do everything manually then you would edit your .htaccess using the built-in File Editor instead of using Automagic to automatically create your .htaccess files.
+When in doubt just use AutoMagic and BPS will automatically add all the correct .htaccess information for you specific website.
+You can edit your .htaccess files at any time using the built-in file editor so you might just want to use AutoMagic to save time and then do any additional edits to the  .htaccess files using the built-in .htaccess file editor.
- There may be a few one time setups that only need to be done once when installing BulletProof Security.
-Those settings can then be backed up and restored using the BPS built-in Backup and Restore features.
-Maintenance Mode is AutoMagic as of BPS .46.1.
-BPS Full Automagic Mode for the other .htaccess files will be available in future versions of BulletProof Security.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =

 Yes.
 Of course.
-The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against ALL XSS (Cross Site Scripting) and SQL Injection hacking attacks.
-Add your own additional .htaccess code to the Master .htaccess files to make them even more BulletProof to hackers.
+The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against XSS, CSRF, Base64_encode and SQL Injection.
+ Add any additional .htaccess code to the Master .htaccess files to either add additional website security protection or do many other things.
+You can do a lot of really neat stuff with .htaccess files besides just adding website security protection.

 = Does the BulletProof Security Plugin create or write the .htaccess files? =

-Yes and No. As of BPS .46 one-click file writing has begun.
+Yes.
+BulletProof Security has full AutoMagic capability and still offers full manual control of editing the .htaccess files using the built-in file editor.
 The BPS master .htaccess files have already been created for you.
-You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required.
+When you use the AutoMagic .htaccess file creation feature the .htaccess files are written for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
+You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required - no Web Host Control Panel required.
  BPS could also just be used simply as an online .htaccess file manager.
-The current version of BulletProof Security is primarily designed to perform file copying, renaming and moving of the master .htaccess files and of course making your website BulletProof to hackers.
-Most of the file writing capability in BPS is designed to be real time file editing using the built-in File Editor that the website owner has complete control over instead of an "auto-writing" approach.
-Maintenance Mode is AutoMagic as of BPS .46.1.
-Fully automatic or "AutoMagic" mode with complete automated file writing will be available in later versions of BulletProof Security.
+BulletProof Security is designed to be a real time online .htaccess file editor that each website owner has complete manual control over instead of just an "auto-writing" approach.
+AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a great tool that offers the best website security protection that you can add to your WordPress website in my opinion.

 == Screenshots ==